 This non-credit online program satisfies continuing education units (CEUs) required for the medical or teaching fields.
 Students have three to six months to complete each module that ranges from basic investigation for 7.75 CEUs to advanced training to forensic pathology.
 The 18-CEU forensic pathology class is approved by medical examiner or POST programs in several states, and covers how to recognize methods of natural and violent death, toxicology testing, and proper documentation.

 While much of criminal forensics focuses on figuring out “how” a crime was committed, one branch looks at the “why.”
-Forensic psychologists are asked to assess whether a defendant fully understand the judicial system, including standing trial or the prospect of various sentences if they’re convicted or plead guilty.
+Forensic psychologists are asked to assess whether a defendant fully understands the judicial system, including standing trial or the prospect of various sentences if they’re convicted or plead guilty.
 Psychologists can be asked to testify for the prosecution or defense and can recommend treatment plans if their research shows rehabilitation is possible.

 These assessments affect whether someone is incarcerated, sent to a mental health facility, released or even executed, so the person creating them must be especially qualified, often at the PhD level.

 Training programs can focus on the legal system and general criminology plus general behavioral analysis, including past trauma, violence, and modern treatment methods.
 Possible career paths can include non-profits, health centers, or public agencies such as court systems.

 Learning forensic options could be interesting for a clinical psychologist who wants to do more to help people with potentially more severe mental health conditions.